A craft event for families and children to enjoy on Halloween

 Making handmade costumes together will stimulate the creativity of parents and children and allow them to learn while having fun.

-2. Create new memories through experiences for the whole family
+2. Create new memories through family experiences

-3. Learning together improves family life
+3. Learning together improves family development

-Learning about the cultural meaning and history behind Halloween together can be a great way to enrich learning time for parents and children.
+Learning about the cultural meaning and history behind Halloween together can enrich learning time for parents and children.

 12. Summary: Halloween for the whole family and its true meaning